adafruit/adafruit-beaglebone-io-python/README.rst

 **GPIO softPWM**
 PWM for normal GPIO pin.100HZ 100 precision.
-THis function is inspired by https://github.com/WiringPi/WiringPi
+This function is inspired by https://github.com/WiringPi/WiringPi

 Setup the pin for output,set value and range.